What You’ll Learn 🧭

 Linear

-Linear scaling is used for linear sensors.
-It is calculated by the formula:
+Linear scaling is used for linear sensors and is calculated using the following formula:

 y = physical value